 California is the most populous state in the United States.
 It is regarded as a global trendsetter in both popular culture and politics, and is the origin of the film industry, the hippie counterculture, and the Internet and personal computer.
 Fifty-eight percent of the state's economy is centered on finance, government, real estate services, technology, and professional, scientific, and technical business services.
 It has the 6th largest economy in the world and one of the highest disability rates in the nation.

 Agriculture is the primary industry in California’s Central Valley.
 Primary sources of population growth in this region are people migrating from the San Francisco Bay Area seeking lower housing costs, as well as immigration from Asia, Central America, Mexico, Ukraine and the rest of the former Soviet Union.

-The state-federal vocational rehabilitation system in California faces many challenges as it strives to serve people with significant disabilities and promote competitive integrated employment.
-Project E3 will provide intensive technical assistance to two cities in California’s Central Valley:
+The state-federal vocational rehabilitation system in California faced many challenges as it strove to serve people with significant disabilities and promote competitive integrated employment.
+Project E3 provided intensive technical assistance to two cities in California’s Central Valley:

 COST OF LIVING

 California has the highest cost of living in the United States apart from Hawaii.

 The high Fresno poverty rate represents very widespread deprivation.